shoshgr/dotNet5784_8216_0755/README.md

 - **Design Patterns**: Used patterns like Repository, Singleton, and MVVM
 - **Data Structures**: Implemented diverse data structures for optimized performance

+## Description :
+Management tool for engineering teams to handle schedules, tasks, and goals, built in C# with WPF, following SOLID principles and design patterns like MVVM and Repository.Management tool for engineering teams to handle schedules, tasks, and goals, built in C# with WPF, following SOLID principles and design patterns like MVVM and Repository.